Ashawari

 Ashawari (ආශාවරී) is a 2022 Sri Lankan Sinhala romantic film directed and produced by Theja Iddamalgoda for Media Vision Films in his directorial debut.
 The film stars Hemal Ranasinghe and newcomer Ishatka Jahanvi in lead role whereas Saranga Disasekara, Jayani Senanayake and Bimal Jayakody made supportive roles.
 It is the last film acted by veteran dramatist Jayalath Manoratne.

 Plot

-The film revolves around Ranesh Singhawansha, a young man from a very wealthy family in the upcountry.
-While training at the Diyatalawa Military Academy, he started a love affair with the youngest daughter of the Ohiya Station Master called "Ashavari".
-The film flows with the conflict between the two families.
+The film centers on Ranesh Singhawansha, a young man from a wealthy upcountry family.
+While training at the Diyatalawa Military Academy, he falls in love with Ashavari, the youngest daughter of the Ohiya Station Master.
+The story unfolds through the conflict between their two families.